KangaOnGit/Streamlit-Projects/README.md

-# -Streamlit Project Made By A Beginner-
+# -Streamlit Projects Made By A Beginner-
 Hello random Github user!
 My name is Kangaroo, these are my starter projects using streamlit as a template for ease of access and representation.
 These projects serve as a practice for my future AI Projects.

 To deploy these projects on Streamlit, do as follow: